secretstartups/handbook/handbook-usage/index.html.md

 Think about the information architecture to eliminate repetition and have a Single Source of Truth (SSoT).
 Instead of repeating content cross-link it (each text has a hyperlink to the other piece).
 If you copy content please remove it at the origin place and replace it with a link to the new content.
 Duplicate content leads to more work by having to update the content in multiple places as well as the need to remember where all of the out of date content lives.
 When you have a single source of truth it's only stored in a single system.
 Make sure to always cross-link items if there are related items (elsewhere in the handbook, in docs, or in issues).

-"Per [Wikipedia](https://en.wikipedia.org/wiki/Single_source_of_truth), "In information systems design and theory, single source of truth (SSOT) is the practice of structuring information models and associated data schema such that every data element is mastered (or edited) in only one place.
-Any possible linkages to this data element (possibly in other areas of the relational schema or even in distant federated databases) are by reference only.
-Because all other locations of the data just refer back to the primary "source of truth" location, updates to the data element in the primary location propagate to the entire system without the possibility of a duplicate value somewhere being forgotten."

 #### System of Record
 {:.no_toc}

-A system of record (SOR) is a data management term for an information storage system that is the authoritative data source for a given data element or piece of information.
+A system of record (SoR) is the authoritative data source for a given data element or piece of information.
 It's worth noting that while it is possible to have a system of record that is also a single source of truth, simply just being a system of record doesn't directly imply it is the single source of truth.

 #### Organized by Function and Results
 {:.no_toc}